LeonSering/axonium/README.md

 # Axonium

-Axonium is a tool for automatic measuremehts of [axon](https://en.wikipedia.org/wiki/Axon) lengths, the nerve fiber connection neurons in a brain.
+Axonium is a tool for automatic measuremehts of [axon](https://en.wikipedia.org/wiki/Axon) lengths, the nerve fibers connecting neurons in a brain.

 During her studies in the neurology, my girlfriend had to measure the length of a lot of axons.
 They used ImageScope to load the TIFF-image and then measure the length (in pixel) by a simple ruler tool and then enter the value into Excel.